elnerribeiro/go-ws-db-auth-v2/README.md

 UPDATED THINGS:

-    1. Postgres running with docker compose
+    1. All running with docker compose
     2. Better logging, using zerolog - JSON format
     3. Using context for logging and DB connections
     4. Postgres connection done using pgx